bak-libra26/note-relay/README.md

 - Exclude specific files or folders from upload

 **Getting Started:**

 1. Download or clone this repository.
 2. Place the plugin folder inside your Obsidian vault’s `.obsidian/plugins/` directory.
 3. Enable the plugin in Obsidian’s settings.
 4. Open the NoteRelay settings tab to configure your server URL, authentication, and sync options.

 **Security:**
 Credentials are stored locally.
 Only notes you select are synced.
 Always use trusted servers.
+**Always back up your vault before using this or any third-party plugin.**

 **Contributing:**
 Contributions, bug reports, and feature requests are welcome!